Data Processing and Cloud Hosting Business License in Dubai

 Sign your lease agreement: Select a flexi-desk, office, or warehouse facility as required.

-Pay licence fees and receive your licence: The business licence is issued upon payment, usually within 3 to 7 working days total.
+Pay license fees and receive your license: The business license is issued upon payment, usually within 3 to 7 working days total.

 Open a corporate bank account: Several UAE banks support free zone company accounts with straightforward onboarding for ICT businesses.

-Licence fees at Dubai South Business Hub are competitive within the Dubai free zone market.
-Businesses should budget for licence fees, registration fees, and any applicable visa costs.
+License fees at Dubai South Business Hub are competitive within the Dubai free zone market.
+Businesses should budget for license fees, registration fees, and any applicable visa costs.
 Flexi-desk packages are available for companies that do not require a physical office, making this an accessible option for lean digital businesses.

 Licensing and Compliance Requirements

-Businesses holding a Data Processing and Cloud Hosting licence must comply with both free zone regulations and applicable UAE federal laws.
+Businesses holding a Data Processing and Cloud Hosting license must comply with both free zone regulations and applicable UAE federal laws.
 Key compliance considerations include:

 UAE Personal Data Protection Law (PDPL): Federal Decree-Law No. 45 of 2021 governs the collection, processing, and storage of personal data and applies to companies handling UAE resident data.